fadden/CiderPress2/DiskArc/Disk/Nibble-notes.md

 - various from: http://bitsavers.informatik.uni-stuttgart.de/pdf/apple/disk/sony/, notably
-  "Macintosh Versus IIgs Sector Sizes and Two-to-One Interleave" (2-May-1988 memo) and sheets 33-36 of 699-0285-A "Specification for 3.5 Inch Single Sided Disk Drive" (which describes the sector format in detail).
+  "Macintosh Versus IIgs Sector Sizes and Two-to-One Interleave" (2-May-1988 memo) and sheets 33-36 of 699-0285-A "Specification for 3.5 Inch Single Sided Disk Drive" (which describes the sector format in detail)

 ## Encoding ##